risker93/Hello_World/README.md

 # king
-These are examples, study and project.
+These are examples, studies, projects.
 Hello World!
 I'm the king of the world!